OpenBfS/UncertRadio/docs/doc_files/misc/text_fields_equations.rst

 uses FORTRAN 90 internally.
 It is not differentiated between lower and upper-case characters.
 However, it is recommended to the user to make this differentiation for a better readability of the equations.
-The use o f the underscore (\_) is allowed within symbol names, but not for the first character of a name.
+The use of the underscore (\_) is allowed within symbol names, but not for the first character of a name.
 A formula symbol must always begin with an alphabetic character.